Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-intel.resource.md

 *  [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - A way to collaborate on source code like Google Docs.
 *  [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - An extension to help writing markdown files
-*  [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - The standard Python extension to provide syntax highlighting and intellisense.
+*  [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - The standard Python extension to provide syntax highlighting and code suggestions.
-*  [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) - A nice extension to help you line up your indentations
+*  [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) - A nice extension to help you line up your indentations.
 *  [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) - This extension colors matching brackets {} to match and make them easier to identify.
-*  [Python Test Explorer](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter) - This extension lets you run tests individually in VS code via the Test Explorer UI
+*  [Python Test Explorer](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter) - This extension lets you run tests individually in VS code via the Test Explorer UI.
-*  [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - A JavaScript extension for syntax highlighting
+*  [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - A style checker for JavaScript code.

 You are welcome to experiment with a variety of plugins for VS Code.